32 Forgotten Weather Words

 As well as also meaning “to run around frantically,” halta-dance is a heat haze.

 This is an old northern English word for long, thin streaks of cloud traditionally supposed to forecast a rain.
 It literally means “chicken scratches.”

 Hunch-weather is an old 18th century name for weather—like drizzle or strong wind—that’s bad enough to make people hunch over when they walk.

-There’s an old myth that Saint Lawrence of Rome was martyred by being burnt alive on a red hot gridiron.
-Although it’s doubtful whether this was true (a more likely explanation is that the Latin announcement of his death, passus est, “he suffered,” was misread as assus est, “he was roasted”), Saint Lawrence’s gruesome death has long been the subject of folk tales and works of art.
+There’s an old myth that Saint Lawrence of Rome was martyred by being burnt alive on a red-hot gridiron.
+Although it’s doubtful whether this is true (a more likely explanation is that the Latin announcement of his death, passus est, “he suffered,” was misread as assus est, “he was roasted”), Saint Lawrence’s gruesome death has long been the subject of folk tales and works of art.
 Not only that, but he’s now considered the patron saint of cooks and restaurateurs (for obvious reasons), while the boy’s name Lawrence has been an American dialect word for a shimmering heat haze since at least the early 1900s.

 A single sunbeam that breaks through a thick cloud can also be called a messenger.

 Moke is an old northern English word for the mesh part of a fishing net, from which is derived the word mokey, describing dull, dark, or hazy weather conditions.

 18. Monkey's Wedding